AF Miljøbase Vats tar imot de første delene av plattformen B11.

 New and innovative method

 H7 operated in the German sector of the North Sea from 1977 and was connected to the Norpipe gas pipeline, which runs from Ekofisk to Germany.
-Through the Oslo–Paris Convention (OSPAR), Norway has committed itself to the responsible removal and recycling of platforms that are not in use.
-AF's task was to remove steel, mechanical equipment, pipes, cables, concrete, marine biofouling and anodes.
+Under the Oslo–Paris Convention (OSPAR), Norway has committed to the responsible removal and recycling of platforms that are no longer in use.
+AF’s scope included the removal of steel, mechanical equipment, pipes, cables, concrete, marine growth and anodes.

-A new and patented method in which windmill vessels with six legs, which can be jacked down to a depth of 80 metres, where they stand steady on the seabed, was used.
-The ship was then raised so that it reached the height of the platform’s deck.
-From this point, the platform was dismantled piece by piece and transported to the AF Environmental Base at Vats for source separation and recycling.
-The same solution was subsequently used when AF removed B11, another compressor platform in the North Sea.
+A patented method was employed using wind turbine installation vessels equipped with six legs that can be jacked down to depths of up to 80 metres, ensuring a stable position on the seabed.
+The vessel was then elevated to the height of the platform deck, allowing the structure to be dismantled piece by piece and transported to AF Environmental Base at Vats for source separation and recycling.
+This same solution was later applied when AF removed B11, another compressor platform in the North Sea.

 The B11 platform was removed in 2015 within budget and the stipulated time frame, and without any lost-time injuries.